 USB-C

 Here, we get 1 USB-C port.
 If you don’t know the difference between USB-A and C, the easiest way to tell is by the plugs’ size.
 USB-C is a lot smaller.
 It’s also a LOT faster!!!
-Many phones, tablets, and even laptops use USB C to charge, which is fantastic as you don’t need to haul around those awful big bricks with the thick AC cables they used to come with.
+Many phones, tablets, and even laptops use USB C to charge, which is fantastic as you don’t need to haul those awful big bricks with the thick AC charging cable they used to come with.
 I’m on a Lenovo Thinkpad right now that charges with USB-C.

 Wireless Charging